IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/linktypes.md

 : 210

 Description
-: FlexRay frames or symbols, with a pseudo-header
+: FlexRay automotive bus frames or symbols, with a pseudo-header

+Reference
+: {{LINKTYPE_FLEXRAY}}
 {: spacing="compact"}